 - Full-body view classical monologue (~90 seconds)

 - Medium shot (three-button view) contemporary two-person scene; your scene partner may be anyone you choose, but they should be off-camera (and slightly behind it) so that we clearly see your face.
 You should not treat the camera as your scene partner. (~90 seconds)

 - Side-view of "sun salutation" yoga sequence (~30 seconds)

 About the Audition

 Check-in begins at the audition start time.
-We encourage you to do your own warm-up prior to the audition.
-After a short information session, applicants will individually present their monologues to current Theatre School faculty.
+We encourage you to do your own warm-up prior to checking in.
+After a short information session, applicants will individually present their monologues to Theatre School faculty.

 Each applicant should prepare two (2) monologues – one contemporary and one classical – lasting a maximum of four minutes total.

 After the individual monologue sessions, the faculty will lead the audition group through a class experience.
-The class may include group improvisation, movement, or vocal expression work.
+The class may include improvisation, movement, or vocal expression work.

-For the last part of the audition, you will be assigned a scene partner from among the other auditionees in your group.
-Under the direction of our faculty, you and your partner will work on a six-line “open scene” that the faculty will provide you during the audition.
+For the final part of the audition, you will be assigned a scene partner from among the other auditionees in your group.
+Under the direction of our faculty, you and your partner will work on a short “open scene” that the faculty will provide you during the audition.
 Once you and your partner have finished the scene work, you have completed the audition process.

 NOTE: We encourage you to wear comfortable clothing appropriate for physical activity throughout the audition.
 However, if you feel the need to wear other clothing for your monologues there will be time to change prior to the class session.